 Warm, gooey cookies loaded with chocolate in every bite is what I am craving right now.
 One look at these beauties and you will too!
 This is my favorite recipe for cookies with the chocolate and mint flavor combo.
 It’s perfect for any time of year, but certainly for the holidays.
-These cookies are filled with Andes chocolates chips and semi-sweet chocolate chips all mixed in a chocolate cookie dough.
+These cookies are filled with Andes chocolate chips and semi-sweet chocolate chips all mixed in a chocolate cookie dough.
 Simply irresistible!

-This recipe comes together really quickly, because we are using melted butter so no mixer is needed.
+This recipe comes together really quickly because we are using melted butter so no mixer is needed.

-HOW TO MAKE MINT CHOCOLATE COOKIES
+HOW TO MAKE MINT CHOCOLATE COOKIES?

 This recipe could not be easier.
 Simply melt butter and cool.
 Add both sugars and whisk until smooth.
 Add egg and vanilla and whisk until smooth.
 Combine dry ingredients together and whisk.
-Add to butter sugar mixture and stir in with a wooden spatula.
+Add to butter-sugar mixture and stir in with a wooden spatula.
 Add Andes chips and chocolate chips and stir in.
 Cover the bowl with dough and chill at least 30 minutes.
 Scoop dough into 1,5 tablespoon size balls and place on baking sheet.
 Bake for 8 to 10 minutes.
 Add few chips on top of every cookie and let cool.
 To make the dough ahead, scoop ready dough into balls, place close together on a sheet and freeze.
-Place in a ziploc bag and store in freezer for up to 1 month.
+Place in a ziploc bag and store in the freezer for up to 1 month.

 I have a few cookie recipes that are a must for the holidays.
 My Ginger Molasses Cookies top the list and the White Chocolate Cranberry Oatmeal cookies are right behind them.
 These Mint Chocolate Chip Cookies are giving them a run for their money.
-They are super easy to make, because we are starting the dough with melted butter.
+They are super easy to make because we are starting the dough with melted butter.
 You do not need to pull out your mixer for this recipe.
 Just a mixing bowl and a whisk.

-MORE MINT CHOCOLATE COOKIES RECIPES:
+MORE COOKIES RECIPES:

 Mint Chocolate Chip Cookies from Food Charlatan